hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Leaderboard/Unity Leaderboards.md

 *1.* After authenticating yourself as a Player, find your Event under *LogEvent*, enter a score, and send the Event.

 *2.* Immediately after you send the request, you will see a message appear in the *Inspector*.
-This is a *NewHighScoreMessage* and when you go back into Unity you are going to set up an Event listener to execute some code whenever a player gets this Message.
+This is a *NewHighScoreMessage* and when you go back into Unity you are going to set up an Event listener to execute some code whenever a player gets this Message:

 ![](img/UT/18.png)